Mablethorpe loop railway: Absorbed by Great Northern Railway

-By the end of the nineteenth century the Sutton and Willoughby Railway was in serious financial difficulty, and had been discussing with the GNR the possibility of the larger concern buying it out.
+By the end of the 19th century the Sutton and Willoughby Railway was in serious financial difficulty, and had been discussing with the GNR the possibility of the larger concern buying it out.
 In January 1900 the GNR offered to absorb it for £40,000.
 The stumbling block for the GNR was the magnitude of debentures that the S&WR had outstanding, which in any purchase the GNR would have to take on.
 (The S&WR had been "extravagantly" built.)
-In December 1901 the GNR arranged an advance of £21,000 from the Union Bank and took over £28,000 of S&W debentures; it took over the line for £40,500, also letting the S&WR off a £6,495 debt.
+In December 1901 the GNR arranged an advance of £21,000 from the Union Bank and took over £28,000 of S&WR debentures; it took over the line for £40,500, also letting the S&WR off a £6,495 debt.
 This was finally arranged in March 1902.
 There were then about five trains each way on ordinary weekdays, but in the summer excursion trains came from Derby, Nottingham, and Leicester, allowing five hours at the seaside at Sutton and Mablethorpe.

 The L&ECR saw that the S&WR had achieved a successful outcome in being purchased by the GNR, and gave consideration to its own future.
 In August 1906 the price of £87,000 was agreed.
-An absorption bill was passed on 1 August 1908.
+The Louth and East Coast Railway (Transfer) Act 1908' (8 Edw.
+7. c. li) was passed on 1 August 1908.